AidenSorabji/PyBrowser/README.md

 PyBrowser can do numerous amounts of work in your browser.
 It can search up a webpage (wow!), search google, and many more things!

 # Commands
-Type "cmds" to see the list of commands available.
+Type `cmds` to see the list of commands available.

 # Compatability
 This python script only works on Windows and Mac, due to the module in this script not working on different OS' such as linux.